ZebraDevs/flow/README.md

 #### `flow::follower::Before`

-Captures all `Dispatch` elements before the capture range lower bound, minus a `delay` period, once at least a single element is available after said sequencing boundary.
+Captures all `Dispatch` elements before the capture range lower bound, minus a `delay` offset, once at least a single element is available after said sequencing boundary.
 All of the captured elements are removed.

 ![Before](doc/follower/before.png)